amarkmcconn/Week-3-Project/README.md

 // should I create a separate function to evaluate final string?
 // it would take up too many lines to enter all the combos that need to replaced with the words below. forEach loop?
-Test 8 "It should return 'won't you be my neighbor?' if the number contains a 3 in it"
+Test 8 "It should return all the numbers that contain a 3 in it"
 Code: beepBoop(13);
-Expected Output: [0,"beep", "boop", "won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 10 ... "won't you be my neighbor?", 14, 15]
+Expected Output: [0,3,13]

 Test 9 "It should return 'boop' if the number contains a 2 in it"
-Code: beepBoop(12);
+Code: beepBoop(3);
 Expected Output: [0,"beep", "boop", "won't you be my neighbor?", 4, 5]

 Test 10 "It should return 'beep?' if the number contains a 1 in it"